Asabeneh/React-For-Everyone/readme.md

 ## 3. JSX

 JSX stands for JavaScript XML.
-JSX allows us to write HTML elements with JavaScript code together in React.
+JSX allows us to write HTML elements with JavaScript code.
 To create HTML elements in React we do not use the _createElement()_ instead we just use JSX elements.
-Therefore, JSX makes it easier to write and add HTML in React.
-JSX will be converted to JavaScript on browser using transpiler(Babel).
+Therefore, JSX makes it easier to write and add HTML elements in React.
+JSX will be converted to JavaScript on browser using transpiler which [babel.js](https://babeljs.io/).
 See the JSX code below.

 ```js
 const jsxElement = <h1>I am a JSX element</h1>
 ```

 The above strange looking code seems a JavaScrip but not and it seems an HTML but not completely an HTML element.
-It is a mix of JavaScript and and HTML element.
-JSX can allow us to use HTML in JavaScript
+It is a mix of JavaScript and and an HTML element.
+JSX can allow us to use HTML in JavaScript.
+The HTML element in the above JSX is h1.

 ### Exercises